fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-171. ### What is the purpose of the constants in Redux?
+171. ### Please write some additional where Clauses in Laravel?

      Constants allows you to easily find all usages of that specific functionality across the project when you use an IDE.
 It also prevents you from introducing silly bugs caused by typos – in which case, you will get a `ReferenceError` immediately.